 What if we told you the benefits of that privileged world included easy access to cars, apartments, and even certain jobs?
 Sounds like a great deal, doesn’t it?

-The good news is that the world we just described is all within your grasp, once you establish good credit.
+The good news is that the world we just described is all within your grasp, once you build good credit.

 But that’s just the tip of the iceberg!
 The news gets even better once you realize that your credit score is something you can control long-term—if you practice good spending habits.

 Fortunately, good spending habits aren’t so hard to develop, once you know what to do.
-Read on to learn our 7 top tips for money habits that’ll help you build a great credit history.
+Read on to learn our 7 top tips for money habits that’ll help you build your credit score and a great credit history.

 1. Rate Shop the Right Way